Kluvens/Computer-Science/Networking/application-layer.md

 - 505 HTTP version not supported

 HTTP is all text:
+- each character in the text consumes one byte
 - makes the protocol simple
 - it's not the most efficient as it may take more space
 - non-text content needs to be encoded